Relex12/Relex12.github.io/Word-machine.md

 ## Run the demo

-One word-machine is installed, you should be able to run `python3 word-machine.py -g 1`, the output will be `HelloWorld!`.
+One word-machine is installed, you should be able to run `python3 word-machine.py -d helloworld.txt -g 1`, the output will be `HelloWorld!`.

 ## Dictionary processing